ymyke/cardio/README.md

 - Write tests for all existing classes and all card characteristics and sigils.
 - Edge case: What if the grid is empty or powerless at some point during a fight?
 Who will win?
+- Display some help output in the lower right corner?
+Current state of the app, allowed keys, unrecognized keys, ...?

 # Game related